sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-filter/_index.md

 ---
 title: "Filter your observation data"
 linkTitle: "Filter"
-description: "The filter stage of the Sensu observability pipeline applies your specified conditions, triggers, and thresholds to your observability data in events.
-Learn how Sensu manages this element of the observability pipeline."
+description: "Learn how Sensu event filters apply your specified conditions, triggers, and thresholds to give you control over which observability events are processed."
 product: "Sensu Go"
 version: "6.6"
 weight: 50